babuprasadperl/MailStore/CodeTest/MailStore/ReadMe.txt

 (To display help)

 perl mailstore.pl --list
-(you should run --list only after you run the script once. --list picks up the the messageIds from the created directories)
+(you should run --list only after you run the script once. --list picks up the the messageIds from the manifest file)

 perl mailstore.pl --message-id <messageId_of_message>
 (Prints all important details of the message on the screen)